zincware/ZnTrack/docs/source/index.rst

 PyTrack is designed as a developer package aiming to be used in other software packages.
 If you are not planning on writing such packages we highly recommend looking up DVC first.

-PyTrack might still be helpfull for you, because it provides an Object Oriented Mapper for DVC.
+PyTrack might still be helpful for you, because it provides an Object Oriented Mapper for DVC.
 Please have a look at the Tutorials and Documentation for detailed information or write an issue on Github for https://github.com/zincware/py-track

 .. toctree::